The Magicians (American TV series): Production

-Development

 Michael London first optioned the books in 2011, intending to develop the show for the Fox Broadcasting Company.
 X-Men: First Class co-writers Ashley Miller and Zack Stentz wrote the pilot, but did not get the green light.
 London then redeveloped the pilot with McNamara and Gamble taking over writing duties, and took the script to Syfy, which ordered a pilot.
 The pilot, directed by Mike Cahill, was filmed in New Orleans in late 2014 and wrapped in December.
 Syfy picked up the show for a 13-episode first season, to be aired in 2016.
 McNamara and Gamble became executive producers.

 Series production began on August 4, 2015, in Vancouver, and it was announced that Olivia Taylor Dudley had replaced Sosie Bacon as Alice Quinn.
 It was also announced that Rick Worthy had been cast as Dean Fogg, Anne Dudek as Professor Sunderland, with Esmé Bianco also cast.
 Syfy aired an advance commercial-free screening of the first episode on December 16, 2015, ahead of its January 25, 2016, premiere, when it was shown along with the second episode.

 The show was renewed for a second season in February 2016, and the second season premiered on January 25, 2017.
 On April 12, 2017, the series was renewed for a third season of 13 episodes, which premiered on January 10, 2018.
 On February 28, 2018, the series was renewed for a fourth season of 13 episodes, which premiered on January 23, 2019.
 On January 22, 2019, Syfy renewed the series for a fifth season, which premiered on January 15, 2020.
 On March 3, 2020, Syfy announced that the fifth season will be the series' final season.